 - Maintain an A or B grade point average at their current high school program

-- Possess good judgment and high level of maturity
+- Possess good judgment and a high level of maturity

 - Fulfill appropriate admissions criteria to the college

 - Meet minimum test scores to be enrolled in college credit